shrideio/shoebox/README.md

         - **vault**.yourdomain.com (secret/key vault server)
         > Do not forget to disable the http proxy for all of the subdomains as it is discribed [here](#turn-off-http-proxy)

-    - Verify that the http server is serving https traffic by browsing to any of the created sudomains.
+    - Verify that the http server is serving https traffic by browsing to any of the created subdomains.
 Follow the check list:
         - [x] Redirected from `http` to `https`
         - [x] Response is `503 Service Unavailable`

-        Proceed if checks are passed, otherwise check `error_log` and `access_log` for troubleshooting
+        Proceed if checks are passed, otherwise, check `error_log` and `access_log` for troubleshooting

 ## Install Docker